Mamadi Diakite: College career

 After committing to Virginia, Diakite reclassified to the class of 2015 and redshirted his first college basketball season with Virginia, hoping to physically prepare for college basketball and adjust to the college lifestyle during 2015–16.
 He debuted as a redshirt freshman on November 15, 2016, recording eight points and four rebounds in a 72–32 win over St. Francis Brooklyn.
 On December 6, Diakite scored a season-high 12 points in a 76–53 victory over East Carolina.
 Through 32 games in the season, he averaged 3.8 points, 2.6 rebounds, and 1.2 blocks per game.
-As a redshirt sophomore on November 23, 2017, Diakite matched his career-high in scoring, with 12 points and five rebounds in a 68–42 win over Vanderbilt at the NIT Season Tip-Off.
+As a redshirt sophomore on November 23, 2017, Diakite matched his career high in scoring, with 12 points and five rebounds in a 68–42 win over Vanderbilt at the NIT Season Tip-Off.
 On February 3, 2018, he chipped in 12 points for a second time, in a 59–44 victory over Syracuse.
-Through 34 games, Diakite averaged 5.4 points, 3.0 rebounds, and 0.5 blocks per game.
+Through 34 games, Diakite averaged 5.4 points, 3.0 rebounds and 0.5 blocks per game.

 In the third game of his 2018–19 redshirt junior season, he recorded a career-high 18 points on November 16, in a 97–40 win over Coppin State.
-Diakite matched his career-high on January 9, 2019, posting 18 points, seven rebounds, and two blocks in an 83–56 victory over Boston College.
-On March 30, in the Elite Eight round of the 2019 NCAA tournament, he recorded 14 points, seven rebounds, and four blocks in an 80–75 overtime win over third-seeded Purdue.
+Diakite matched his career high on January 9, 2019, posting 18 points, seven rebounds, and two blocks in an 83–56 victory over Boston College.
+On March 30, in the Elite Eight round of the 2019 NCAA tournament, he recorded 14 points, seven rebounds and four blocks in an 80–75 overtime win over third-seeded Purdue.
 Diakite made a buzzer-beating shot to send the game to overtime.
 In the Final Four, they played Auburn.
-Diakite had 2 points on 25% shooting.
-He grabbed 6 rebounds and played a total of 36 minutes.
+Diakite grabbed 6 rebounds and played a total of 36 minutes, but had only 2 points on 25% shooting.
 Virginia won the game 63–62 after teammate Kyle Guy made 3 free throws.
-In the 2019 National Championship, they played Texas Tech.
+In the 2019 national championship, they played Texas Tech.
 Diakite had 9 points on 50% shooting, and grabbed 7 rebounds in 25 minutes of playing time.
-The Virginia Cavaliers won the game in overtime 85–77, giving Virginia its first ever national championship.
+Virginia won the game in overtime 85–77, giving Virginia its first-ever national championship.

 He dyed his hair blonde in late February 2019 then kept that essential look for the remainder of his college career.

-He declared for the 2019 NBA draft after winning the National Championship but withdrew his name from the draft before the withdrawal deadline date to return to Virginia for his last season of eligibility.
+He declared for the 2019 NBA draft after winning the national championship but withdrew his name from the draft before the withdrawal deadline date to return to Virginia for his last season of eligibility.

-Diakite set a new career-high of 19 points to go with 13 rebounds in a 65–34 win against James Madison on November 10, 2019.
-He matched his career-high of 19 points on November 19, helping the Cavaliers defeat Vermont 61–55.
-Diakite set a new career-high of 21 points in a 70–59 loss to South Carolina on December 22.
+Diakite set a new career high of 19 points to go with 13 rebounds in a 65–34 win against James Madison on November 10, 2019.
+He matched his career high of 19 points on November 19, helping the Cavaliers defeat Vermont 61–55.
+Diakite set a new career high of 21 points in a 70–59 loss to South Carolina on December 22.
 At the conclusion of the regular season, Diakite was selected to the Second Team All-ACC.